 Number 3: I might poo myself during labour

 This is a very common worry, but listen, its just part of giving birth.
 I totally understand that you might not want images like this and you can rest assured I will respect that.
 Even if there was a tiny bit, I will use my Photoshop ninja skills and remove it (no problemo).
-Unless of course you’re not bothered at all and completely embrace all the rawness of birth.
+Unless of course you're not bothered at all and completely embrace all the rawness of birth.
 I will endeavour to do what pleases you and what makes you happy and comfortable.
-Please don’t allow this small detail which is perfectly normal in birth, stop you from hiring a birth photographer.
+Please don't allow this small detail which is perfectly normal at birth, stop you from hiring a birth photographer.

 Number 4: I don't want my images all over the internet

 I get it!
 I would NEVER hit publish for any work I have done without a signed model release form and the approval beforehand from my client.
 Birth is a very private and intimate place to be and I acknowledge that.
 I would like to add that I'm also a huge believer in the importance of sharing these images.
 I believe they help women and contribute to raising awareness of women's birth rights.
 Above all, these images provoke and open doors for women and men to have conversations about birth.
 Ultimately, whether you allow your images to be shared or not is your choice.